 Android was the perfect solution at the perfect time and rocketed up the smartphone market-share list.
 Shortly thereafter, demand for enterprise-ready applications grew due to its popularity in the smartphone market and it’s becoming more and more relevant now in the AIDC market because of this familiarity.

 There are many software vendors in the industrial space who now support Android mobile devices, including all the major WMS providers.
-The user experience translates well from tablets and phones to mobile computers and other data collection devices.
+The user experience with Android translates well from tablets and phones to mobile computers and other data collection devices.
 The Android operating system is also more optimized for touch applications that are becoming more and more popular.

 “Android was the perfect solution at the perfect time”